 Have you ever asked for foreclosed property details and never got a reply?

 I know I have, so I know exactly how that feels.
+So in this post, I’ll share with you what you should do.

 Yes, you need a lot of information before you can buy a foreclosed property as part of your due diligence.